tomnor/channelpack/docs/overview_examples.rst

     >>> tp.spit_config()

-The command spits a file to the directory where the loaded data file sits by default.
+The call spits a file to the directory where the loaded data file sits by default.
 It look like this:

 .. literalinclude:: ../testdata/conf_file.cfg